richardparle/be-project/README.md

 - Fork it to your GitHub
 - Clone the link
-- Run the command "git clone (insert clone address here"
+- Run the command "git clone (insert clone address here)"
 - Run npm install
 - Run npm setup-dbs